 This head also has an amazing stiffness-to-weight ratio.
 It is one of the stiffer heads on this page even though it only weighs 4.7 oz.

-The last thing to note with the StringKing Mark 2V is that is has a locking bolt to help reduce head rattle.
+The last thing to note with the Mark 2V from StringKing is that it has a locking bolt to help reduce head rattle.
 While I haven’t tested this out myself (yet), it seems that it works well based on customer reviews.

 5) STX Ultra Power